Glaucoma Treatment NYC by Marc Bystock L.Ac.

 How is Glaucoma Diagnosed?

-An examination should be performed by a physician.
-A device to measure your eye pressure called a Tonometer will be used.
+A physician should perform an examination.
+A device to measure your eye pressure, called a Tonometer, will be used.
 A biomicroscope is used to look at the anterior (front) and posterior (rear) chambers of the eyes.
 Next, the optic nerve should be examined for a condition known as cupping.
-Cupping happens when higher than normal eye pressure changes the shape of the optic nerve.
+Cupping occurs when elevated intraocular pressure alters the shape of the optic nerve.

 Finally, your doctor should use a machine called a visual field analyzer to determine if there are any blind spots in your peripheral (side) vision.
 Other tests may be involved.
 It’s up to your physician to run a complete set of tests to evaluate your risk potential for developing glaucoma or to determine if you may already have glaucoma.